novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-94.md

 Whether blinded by love or not, Kim Ah-young found Lee Hyun-woo's words 100% reasonable.

-"Should I also create a work-life balance environment?
-Not sure if it's possible in the hotel industry."
+"Should I also cultivate a work-life balance environment?
+Although I'm uncertain if it's possible in the hotel industry."

 Lee Hyun-woo smiled and shrugged, indicating that was all the advice he could offer.